Current Treatment Landscape

 CERTAIN CLINICAL CONCERNS DIMINISH PATIENT SATISFACTION6

 In a study* on patient treatment experience, more than 50% of participants (51.8%) reported having concerns regarding their NMOSD treatment.
-Their concerns were mostly focused on future effectiveness.
+Their concerns were mostly about on future effectiveness.

 The majority of patients who changed treatments did so because of efficacy concerns, and 36% reported intolerable side effects.